 Short strangles consist of selling an out-of-the-money short call and an out-of-the-money short put for the same expiration date.
 The strategy capitalizes on minimal stock movement, time decay, and decreasing volatility.

 Short strangles are market neutral and have no directional bias.
-Short strangles capitalize on a decrease in volatility and minimal movement from the underlying stock to be profitable.
-Credit is received when a short strangle position is opened.
-Beyond the premium collected, the risk is unlimited in both directions.
-An investor would look to initiate a short strangle when the belief is the stock price will stay relatively flat before expiration and implied volatility would decrease.
+Short strangles require minimal movement from the underlying stock to be profitable.
+Credit is received when the position is opened.
+Beyond the premium collected, the risk is unlimited above and below the strike prices.

-A short strangle is made up of a short call option and a short put option sold out-of-the-money with the same expiration date.
+A short strangle consists of a short call option and a short put option with the same expiration date.
+The short options are typically sold out-of-the-money above and below the stock price.
 The combined credit of the short call and short put define the maximum profit for the trade.
 The maximum risk is undefined beyond the credit received.

 The short strangle payoff diagram resembles an upside-down “U” shape.
 The maximum profit on the trade is limited to the initial credit received.
-The maximum risk is undefined beyond the credit received and is unlimited.
+The maximum risk is undefined beyond the credit received.
 The break-even point for the trade is the combined credit of the two options contracts above or below each strike price.

 To enter a short strangle, sell-to-open (STO) a short call above the current stock price and sell-to-open (STO) a short put below the current strike price for the same expiration date.
 For example, if a stock is trading at $100, a call option could be sold at $105 and a put option sold at $95.
 Higher volatility will equate to higher option prices.
 The longer the expiration date is from trade entry, the more the options will cost, and the more premium will be collected when sold.

 Sell-to-open: $95 put